-On August 5, 2009 the Governor signed into law, Act 1A, which provides \$11 billion of appropriations towards the operation of critical public health and safety services and to fund general government operations for the Commonwealth.
+The fiscal year 2010 budget was enacted incrementally over the first half of fiscal year 2010.
+On August 5, 2009 the Governor signed into law, Act 1A, which provided \$11 billion of appropriations towards the operation of critical public health and safety services and to fund general government operations for the Commonwealth.
 In signing Act 1A, the Governor also line-item vetoed nearly \$13 billion of appropriations for fiscal year 2010.
-The resulting legislation has been commonly referred to as a "bridge budget," which provides for the full fiscal year 2010 funding for: 1) essential general government operations, including the payment of wages and salaries to most Commonwealth employees; 2) the payment of general obligation debt service; 3) the payment of appropriation and/or lease-supported debt of the Commonwealth; 4) the incarceration of convicted offenders within state correctional institutions; 5) the provision of state police services, and; 6) certain mandated costs for the provision of health and welfare programs.
+The resulting legislation was commonly referred to as a "bridge budget," which provided full fiscal year 2010 funding for: 1) essential general government operations, including the payment of wages and salaries to most Commonwealth employees; 2) the payment of general obligation bond debt service; 3) the payment of appropriation and/or leasesupported debt of the Commonwealth; 4) the incarceration of convicted offenders within state correctional institutions; 5) the provision of state police services, and; 6) certain mandated costs for the provision of health and welfare programs.
 Funding for all other programs and services normally provided by the General Fund was vetoed by the Governor.
-Programs for which fiscal year 2010 funding was line-item vetoed include, but are not limited to, basic education funding and other such funding to Pennsylvania school districts, grants and aid payments to Commonwealth counties and other similar municipalities, economic development programs, certain health and welfare programs, public recreation and conservation programs and environmental protection efforts.
-The enacted fiscal year 2010 "bridge budget," or Act 1A, provides appropriations totaling \$10,967.9 million of Commonwealth funds against then-estimated current law revenues, prior to reserves for tax refunds, of \$25,560.6 million.
+Programs for which fiscal year 2010 funding was line-item vetoed included basic education funding and other such funding to Pennsylvania school districts, grants and aid payments to Commonwealth counties and other similar municipalities, economic development programs, certain health and welfare programs, public recreation and conservation programs and environmental protection efforts.
+The enacted fiscal year 2010 "bridge budget," or Act 1A, provided appropriations totaling \$10,967.9 million of Commonwealth funds against then estimated current law revenues, prior to reserves for tax refunds, of \$25,560.6 million.

-On October 9, 2009, the Governor signed into law the enacted fiscal year 2010 budget which provides appropriations and executive authorizations totaling \$24,294.2 million, which was net of expenditures offset with federal funds and did not include appropriations for certain non-preferred institutions such as the state-related universities and museums.
-Appropriations for these institutions approved by the General Assembly and signed into law by the Governor on December 17, 2009.
-Appropriations, net of approximately \$8 million in line-item vetoes, totaled \$690.2 million in fiscal year 2010.
-Further, on January 8, 2010, the Governor signed into law a bill expanding gaming in the Commonwealth.
-Act 1 of 2010 ("Act 1") authorizes certain table games at Pennsylvania casinos and is estimated to generate an additional \$256 million in General Fund revenues during fiscal year 2010.
-Additional fiscal year 2010 General Fund revenues generated from Act 1 would be derived mainly from upfront license fees.
+On October 9, 2009, the Governor signed into law the enacted fiscal year 2010 budget which provided appropriations and executive authorizations totaling \$24,294.2 million, which was net of expenditures offset with federal funds and did not include appropriations for certain non-preferred institutions such as the state-related universities and museums.
+Appropriations for these institutions were approved by the General Assembly and signed into law by the Governor on December 17, 2009 and, net of approximately \$8 million in line-item vetoes, totaled \$690.2 million in fiscal year 2010.

+On January 8, 2010, the Governor signed into law a bill expanding gaming in the Commonwealth.
+Act 1 of 2010 ("Act 1") authorized certain table games at Pennsylvania casinos and was estimated to generate an additional \$256 million in General Fund revenues during fiscal year 2010, derived mainly from upfront license fees.
 Act 1 imposes a 14 percent tax rate on most table game revenue and directs such revenues to the General Fund until such time as the balance in the Budget Stabilization Reserve Fund reaches \$750.0 million.
-Annual recurring revenue to the General Fund from table games is currently estimated to be between \$80 and \$90 million.
-A total of \$27,937.6 million in revenues, net of tax refunds and including additional resources and assessments is estimated for fiscal year 2010.
-The \$2.082.0 million difference between the estimated revenues and expenditures will be used to fund the -\$2.799.5 million beginning balance deficit.
-In addition, the \$755 million balance in the Budget Stabilization Reserve Fund will be transferred to the General Fund.
-The preliminary fiscal year ending unappropriated balance was estimated to be \$368.7 million.
+Annual recurring revenue to the General Fund from table games are estimated to be between \$80 and \$90 million.